 The composition of the Board of Directors is consistent with regulatory requirements and responsive to the evolution of the company's business activities.
-The Board of Directors, following Central Bank consultation on its optimum composition, comprises of four group non-executive Directors (GNED) (George Jones, John Hogan, John Clendennen & Ronan McMahon (appointed 1st June 2021) who replaced Sean O'Grady who resigned on the 31st May 2021), three Independent Non-Executive Directors (INED) (Caitriona Somers, Barbara Cotter and Joan Garahy) and two Executive Directors, the Chief Executive
+The Board of Directors, following Central Bank consultation on its optimum composition, comprises of four group non-executive Directors (GNED) (George Jones, John Hogan (Deputy Chair), John Clendennen & Ronan McMahon, three Independent Non-Executive Directors (INED) (Caitriona Somers, Barbara Cotter and Joan Garahy) and two Executive Directors, the Chief Executive Officer (CEO), John Kearns (appointed 1st September 2022) who replaced

-Officer (CEO), Michael Garvey and the Finance Director, Enda Devine.
-There is a clear division of responsibilities between the Chairperson and the CEO.
+Michael Garvey who resigned on the 31st August 2022 and the Finance Director, Enda Devine.
+During 2022, the board commenced a process of appointing a deputy Chair in furtherance of the Board's succession policy.
+Following a competitive selection process, John Hogan was appointed to the role in December.
+There is a clear division of responsibilities between the Chair and the CEO.
 The Board of Directors has the strength and balance to ensure that all aspects of the business are addressed.
 The skills of the INEDs assist with the development of the business while the GNEDs ensure maintenance of the experience of the Membership's operations.
 The Executive Directors have a significant amount of technical, financial and insurance experience and they are tasked with delivering on the strategic objectives of the company and in doing so, oversee the day-to-day operations of the company.
 Each member of the Board participates in a comprehensive training and development programme to ensure continuous skills enhancement.